MonacoProtocol/protocol/npm-client/docs/endpoints/utils.md

 Returns **MintInfo** mint information including mint authority and decimals

-## findProductConfigPda
+## findProductPda

-For the provided product title, get the pda for the Product Config account
+For the provided product title, get the pda for the Product account

 ### Parameters